-Mary Holper

-Margaret Lombe

-TMST8101 Masters Interim Study (Fall/Spring/Summer: 0)

-The Department

-TMST8505 Seminar: Karl Rahner (Spring: 3)

-Offered Periodically

-Limited to 15 students

-This advanced seminar will explore the methodology and central themes of Rahner's theology principally through detailed analysis and discussion of key essays in Theological Investigations.
+TMST8505 Seminar: Karl Rahner (Spring: 3) Prerequisites: With permission of the Instructor.
+Two courses in Systematic Theology.
+Offered Periodically This advanced seminar will explore the methodology and central themes of Rahner's theology principally through detailed analysis and discussion of key essays in Theological Investigations.
 Intended for students with basic familiarity with Rahner's work.
 Essays will be chosen on the basis of the particular interests of the participants at the first meeting of the seminar.

-Richard Lennan

-TMST8526 Ph.D.-S.T.L.
-Colloquium (Fall/Spring: 0)

-The Department

-TMST8528 S.T.D.
-Specialized Research (Fall/Spring: 6)

-James Bretzke, S.J.
+Richard Lennan TMST8506 Seminar: Thomas Aquinas on God (Spring: 3) Offered Periodically A close reading and systematic examination of Aquinas' doctrine of God in the prima pars of the Summa Theologiae.
+Concurrent readings from other parts of the Summa Theologiae and from other texts of St. Thomas will also be used.
+In addition, modern interpretations and criticisms will accompany each week's reading from Aquinas.
+This seminar is an advanced course intended primarily for students in doctoral, STL, and Th.M. programs, as well as senior M.Div. and MTS students preparing for further research.
+Dominic Doyle TMST8526 Ph.D.-S.T.L.
+Colloquium (Fall/Spring: 0) Offered Annually The Department TMST8528 S.T.D.
+Specialized Research (Fall/Spring: 6) Offered Annually James Bretzke, S.J.

 TMST8529 S.T.L.
+Thesis (Fall/Spring: 9)

+Offered Annually

-Thesis (Fall/Spring: 9) Thomas Stegman, S.J.
+Thomas Stegman, S.J.

 TMST8530 S.T.L.
 Continuation (Fall/Spring: 0)

 Offered Biennially

 The Department

 TMST8543 S.T.D.
 Pro-Seminar (Fall: 1)

+Offered Annually

 Pass/Fail course

 The S.T.D.
-Pro-Seminar provides an introduction to the doctoral program and covers the required foundational doctoral research competencies of research readiness based on formulation, research and exposition of at least two acceptable pieces scholarly writing (including proper application of the Chicago Manual of Style), and successfully passing the foreign language requirement of the S.T.D. program, based on reading comprehension of several articles selected that have a direct bearing on the student's own research agenda.
+Pro-Seminar provides an introduction to the doctoral program and covers the required foundational doctoral research competencies of research readiness based on formulation, research and exposition of at least two acceptable pieces scholarly writing (including proper application of the University), and successfully passing the foreign language requirement of the S.T.D. program, based on reading comprehension of several articles selected that have a direct bearing on the student's own research agenda.

 James Bretzke, S.J.

 TMST8544 Seminar: Teresa of Avila (Fall: 3)

+Prerequisites: Graduate courses in Theology, Spirituality or Church History.

 Offered Periodically

 Canonized in 1622, declared a Doctor of the Church in 1970, St. Teresa of Avila (1515-1582) is a woman whose importance for the Church is paramount.
 Her works reveal an ingenuous and forceful personality, as well as a most fascinating experience of God.
-In this seminar at the crossroads of theology, spirituality and history, we will read large parts of Teresa's works (e.g., the Autobiography, and the Interior Castle).
+In this seminar at the crossroads of theology, spirituality and history, we will read large parts of Teresa's works (e.g., the Autobiography and the Interior Castle).
 Alongside a linear reading of those texts, some themes would be explored which criss-cross this corpus.
 (Note: some knowledge of Spanish would be helpful, but not required).

 Andre Brouillette, S.J.

-TMST8546 STD Colloquium (Spring/Fall: 0)
+TMST8546 S.T.D.
+Colloquium (Fall/Spring: 0)

 Offered Biennially

 James Bretzke, S.J.